tranxactive/J2PAY/README.md

 You can see J2Pay official documentation and contributors guide on [j2pay.org](http://j2pay.org/)

+# Contributing

+1. Fork the project.
+2. Make your feature addition or bug fix.
+3. Commit just the modifications.
+4. Ensure your code is nicely formatted.
+5. Send the pull request.

 # Contact us.

 Feel free to contact us at info@tranxactive.com.